theibsi/ibsi-doc/docs/03_Image_features.rst

 --------------------

 Three methods can be used to aggregate NGTDMs and arrive at a single feature value.
-A schematic example was previously shown in Figure :numref:`figGLSZMCalcApproaches`.
+A schematic example was previously shown in :numref:`figGLSZMCalcApproaches`.
 A feature may be aggregated as follows: